Meins321/ESPrinkler2/README.rst

 -  This is a fork of the n0bel/ESPrinkler2 project with some small changes to suit my needs.
 -  The main changes are.
 -  1. Addition of a Master relay
--  2. Removal of SPI (to regain a sutiable pin for master relay)
+-  2. Removal/replacement of SPI (to regain a sutiable pin for master relay)
 -  3. Some redo of main webpage (index.html) for better display on phone
 -  4. Inclusions of some hardware info.
 Working circuit diagram and Main parts list/supplier/prices.
 --------